 - Form AOC-4 filing financial statements and other documents of the company.

 Consequences for Non- compliance of the private limited company.

 Yes, compliance of private companies is mandatory and every public-One person or Private person company must file compliance with MCA according to the companies act 2013.
 If the company fails to comply it faces consequences such as,

 - Directors will be disqualified and they cannot be re-appointed as directors of that company or any other company for 5 years from the date of disqualification.

 - Failed to file an annual return (Form MGT-7), in that case, the company and members are liable to pay a penalty of up to ₹50000, if it continues then the penalty would be ₹100 for every day which would extend up to ₹500000.

 - If the company fails to maintain financial statements for every year without filing the AOC-4 form, it is liable to pay ₹1000 every day till the failure continues which cannot go beyond ₹10,00,000.

-- For not conducting the annual general meetings, the penalty charged for the company and its members is ₹1,00,000 if the failure continues it is required to pay ₹5000 every day.
+- For not conducting the annual general meetings, the penalty charged to the company and its members are ₹1,00,000 if the failure continues it is required to pay ₹5000 every day.

 - Non-compliance for DIR-3 KYC will be charged ₹5000.